End-to-end kilonova models of neutron-star mergers with delayed black-hole formation: Results

 \subsection{Torus properties at black-hole formation}

 The properties of the torus at the time of BH formation are important parameters determining the nucleosynthesis signature of BH-torus systems formed after mergers.
-Existing compilations of the torus mass, $\mtorBH$, for given NS binary and EOS \citep[e.g.][]{Kruger2020a} are, however, based on simulations covering only the merger, but not the post-merger evolution, and therefore cannot accurately predict torus properties in the case of late-time ($\tpm\ga 20\,$ms) BH-torus formation.
+Existing compilations of the torus mass, $\mtorBH$, for a given NS binary and EOS \citep[e.g.][]{Kruger2020a} are, however, based on simulations covering only the merger, but not the post-merger evolution, and therefore cannot accurately predict torus properties in the case of late-time ($\tpm\ga 20\,$ms) BH-torus formation.

-In our models that account for the neutrino-viscous evolution of the NS remnant until BH-formation, we find that the torus mass (defining the torus as all material with $\rho<10^{12}$\,g\,\cminv below $r=10^4\,$km) can both grow (for high viscosities, i.e. low $\nvis$) but also decrease (for high $\nvis$) during the NS-remnant evolution (cf. panel~(d) of Fig.~\ref{fig:glob}), hence causing a significant variation of $\mtorBH$ (cf. Table~\ref{tab:models}) between models with different viscosities.
-This behavior is a result of the competition between viscous angular momentum transport in the NS remnant (which tends to push material radially outward) and in the torus (which drives accretion onto the NS) as well as cooling due to neutrino emission (which tends to make the overall configuration more compact by reducing the thermal pressure).
+In our models that account for the neutrino-viscous evolution of the NS remnant until BH-formation, we find that the torus mass can both grow or decrease during the NS-remnant evolution (cf. panel~(d) of Fig.~\ref{fig:glob}), hence causing a significant variation of $\mtorBH$ (cf. Table~\ref{tab:models}) between models with different viscosities.
+This behavior is mainly a result of the competition between viscous angular momentum transport in the NS remnant (which tends to push material radially outward) and in the torus (which drives accretion onto the NS).
+For high NS viscosity (i.e. low values of $\nvis$), angular momentum is transported by the NS faster than by the disk, hence causing a net loss of mass and angular momentum of the NS; cf. models with $\nvis=1$ in panels~(d)~and~(e) of Fig.~\ref{fig:glob}.
+The opposite tendency is observed for models with $\nvis=10$.
+The two competing effects are additionally superimposed by neutrino cooling, which gradually makes the entire configuration more compact (cf. panel~(f) of Fig.~\ref{fig:glob}) and thereby tends to increase (decrease) the NS (torus) mass.